Date of the birth of Jesus: Calculation hypothesis

 The 'calculation hypothesis' was proposed by Louis Duchesne, a priest and historian of Christianity.

-The "Calculation hypothesis", suggests that 25 December was chosen because it was nine months after a date chosen as Jesus's conception (the Annunciation): 25 March, the Roman date of the spring equinox.
+The "Calculation hypothesis" suggests that 25 December was chosen based on numerology and because it was nine months after a date chosen as Jesus's conception (the Annunciation): 25 March, the Roman date of the spring equinox.
 The hypothesis was first proposed by French priest and historian Louis Duchesne in 1889.
 The Oxford Companion to Christian Thought remarks that the "calculations hypothesis potentially establishes 25 December as a Christian festival before Aurelian's decree".

-In AD 221, Sextus Julius Africanus suggested 25 March, the traditional spring equinox, as the day of creation and of Jesus's conception; the Christian Church came to celebrate as the Feast of the Annunciation.
+The ancient Babylonian calendar began at the spring equinox, at which time they recited their creation myth, the Enūma Eliš.
+Due to Babylonian influence, the year's beginning in the Hebrew calendar shifted to the spring equinox.
+In AD 221, Sextus Julius Africanus suggested the spring equinox, 25 March in the Roman calendar, as the first day of creation and of Jesus's conception; the Church later came to celebrate this as the Feast of the Annunciation.
+As day and night are equal on the equinox, this was linked to the separation of light and dark in the Genesis creation story.
 While this implies a birth in December and possibly on the 25th, Africanus did not offer a birth date for Jesus, and was not an influential writer at the time.
-Thomas C. Schmidt argues that Hippolytus of Rome dated the birth of Jesus on 25 December.
-According to Schimdt, Hippolytus in his Canon placed the conception of Jesus during the feast of Passover.
-Since Hippolytus also wrote in his Chronicon that Jesus was born exactly nine months after the anniversary of the world’s creation (which he also believed to have occurred during a Passover and on 25 March), this would imply that in Hippolytus' thought Jesus was born on 25 December.
+Thomas C. Schmidt argues that Hippolytus of Rome (early 3rd century) dated the birth of Jesus to 25 December.
+According to Schimdt, Hippolytus in his Canon placed Jesus's conception during the feast of Passover.
+Since Hippolytus also wrote in his Chronicon that Jesus was born nine months after the anniversary of the world's creation (which he also believed to have occurred during a Passover and on 25 March), this implies that Hippolytus thought Jesus was born on 25 December.